 Two: I love sharing my stories with others.
 Much as I enjoy the process of writing, I love sharing my stories even more.
 There is nothing as elating as getting a vote of confidence from a reader or having someone leave an insightful review of my story.

 Can I make it as a real, published author?

 Self-pub is great.
 To me, that was an important milestone.
-Like most bugging authors, I yearn for the chance of being published for real by a real publishing company.
-That my new goal, the dream that gives me something to work towards.
+Like most budding authors, I yearn for the chance to be published for real by a real publishing company.
+That is my new goal, the dream that gives me something to work towards.
 And the incentive to keep writing, keep improving.